-Film Review: Begin AgainFamiliar contemporary spin on the “Let’s make it in the music biz” sub-genre benefits from an adoring abundance of downtown New York locations and another committed performance from Mark Ruffalo as a seriously distressed former label
+Film Review: Begin AgainFamiliar contemporary spin on the “Let’s make it in the music biz” sub-genre benefits from an adoring abundance of downtown New York locations and another committed performance from Mark Ruffalo as a seriously distressed former label big shot.

 Irish writer-director and musician John Carney (Once) turns to familiar territory with Begin Again, another cinematic foray into the music world.
 This time, there may be too much music (good and otherwise) and too many clichés of the record biz for one film to handle.
 Happily, Keira Knightley and Mark Ruffalo, playing two temporarily lost souls in the scene, keep uninspired matters fairly interesting.